NomiChirps/tplp2/README.md

 ## TODO / Notes

-- [ ] (!!!) steppers need to be able to go slower! a lot slower!
-  - When hz is below the threshold, switch from DMA timer + DREQ to a timer interrupt (high priority, probably?)
-- [ ] stepper driver: should coils be set to freewheel (LL) or short-brake (HH) at the top of each command cycle? maybe experiment with it.
 - [ ] Milestone: Paper Tensioning
   - Be able to load paper and feed it forward and backward while maintaining correct tension.
   - [x] needs steppers working